Connections-Business-Directory/Connections/README.md

 * BUG: Fallback to `get_locale()` from `get_user_locale()` to prevent fatal errors on WP < 4.7.
 * BUG: Removed unused variable in `cnTerm::gettaxonomyTerms()`.
 * DEV: phpDoc corrections.

-= 8.33 12/06/2018 =
-* NEW: Add support for displaying the original year and years since in the Upcoming List Gutenberg block
-* NEW: Add support for displaying the original year and years since in the `[upcoming_list]` shortcode.
-* TWEAK: Add help text to the Directory block options.

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)